 7. Jeukjodang Hall

 The Jeukjodang Hall is an important building inside the Deoksugung Palace complex because King Sunjong ascended to the throne here.
 It was originally located slightly north of the building we see today.
+While the original building was burned in 1904, it was rebuilt in the following year.

-While the original building was burned in 1904, but it was rebuilt in the following year.
-The open wooden floor is located within the eastern portion of the building, but it is not large enough for a living quarter.
+The open wooden floor is located on the eastern side of the building, but it was not large enough to be a living quarter.

 8. Jeonggwanheon Hall

 Travel Tip: There is a small garden directly next to this hall and it was filled with stunning cherry blossoms in spring.
+We spent about 20 minutes taking beautiful photos in this spot.

 9. Jungmyeongjeon Hall

-The Jungmyeongjeon Hall was originally built as an imperial library to store valuable books and other important objects, but it unfortunately became the place of a tragic historic event.
+The Jungmyeongjeon Hall was originally built as an imperial library to store valuable books and other important objects, but it sadly became the place of a tragic historic event.
+In November 1905, the Korean imperial government was persuaded under threat of military force to sign the Japanese Protectorate Treaty by Imperial Japan.

 After it was signed, Emperor Gojong immediately tried to fight the injustice of the treaty, but he was forced to abdicate the throne because it took away Korea’s diplomatic sovereignty.
+During our visit, Jungmyeongjeon Hall was closed for renovation work, but it contains four floors with exhibits about what happened here.

 10. Gojonguigil Pathway